-Founded in what used to be a separate city just north of Budapest, Újpest grew to become the biggest team not just in the Hungarian capital, but in the whole country in the thirties, and, mostly, in the seventies, when they won an incredible nine Championship titles in 11 years.
+Founded in what used to be a separate city just north of Budapest, Újpest grew to become the biggest team not just in the Hungarian capital, but in the whole country in the thirties, and, mostly, in the seventies, when they won an incredible nine Championship titles in 11 years (Nemzeti Bajnokság I is the domestic name of the national top league).
 They haven't been equally successful ever since, but they remain the third most decorated club in the country, with a spot in Hungary's football history elite secured for life.

 Szusza Ferenc Stadion (1922-)

 Hungarian Championship: 20

 Ferenc Szusza, Gyula Zsengellér, Ferenc Bene, László Fazekas, Antal Dunai II, Avar István, János Göröcs, Lajos Várnai, Zoltán Kovács, Károly Fogl II, József Fogl III, György Szűcs, Antal Szalay, István Balogh I, Jenő Vincze, Béla Egresi, Sándor Balogh II, István Nyers, Mihály Nagymarosi, Mihály Tóth, Sándor Zámbó, András Törőcsik, László Fekete, György Véber, Zoltán Szlezák